 Another Thomas Graves, an engineer, established Charlestown.
 That Thomas Graves was a few years older than our namesake, born in 1598 in Gravesend, Kent, England.
-He arrived with the Massachusetts Bay Company in 1629.
+He was an engineer and town planner.
+He signed a contract with the Massachusetts Bay Company in 1629.

 Charlestown Mayor Richard Frothingham, Jr., a journalist and historian, wrote about the questions about the namesake of Graves Ledge in his book History of Charlestown, published in 1845.
 (Download: History of Charlestown 1845; see page 140)

-Frothingham demonstrated in his book that the signatures were completely different.
+Frothingham found original documents containing the signatures of both men, and demonstrated that the signatures were completely different.

 Reason for the confusion

-“Prince in his Chronology of New England appends the name Thomas Graves, the engineer who laid out Charlestown, ‘after, a rear admiral in England,'” historian Walter Kendall Watkins wrote in an article about the rear admiral.
+“Prince in his Chronology of New England appends the name Thomas Graves, the engineer who laid out Charlestown, ‘after, a rear admiral in England,'” historian Walter Kendall Watkins wrote in an article about the mariner.
 “This incorrect statement has mis-lead many people,” Watkins concluded.